-Instructions provided describe how to call the Data Management > Clip tool in Python when a feature class or template raster is used as clipping geometry.
+Instructions provided describe how to call the Clip tool in Python when a feature class or template raster is used as clipping geometry.

 From ArcGIS 9.3, the Clip (management) tool allows a template feature class or raster dataset to be specified as the extent for clipping.

-However, because the 'rectangle' parameter of this tool is a required parameter, when the tool is called in Python, a value still needs to be specified for this parameter, even though the tool is going to use the extent of the clipping feature.
+However, because the 'rectangle' parameter of this tool is required, when the tool is called in Python, a value must be specified, even though the tool uses the extent of the clipping feature.
 The correctness of the extent does not matter when the clipping feature is used.

-In ArcGIS 9.3 and 9.3.1, any 'rectangle' can be specified in the Clip (management) tool, when a template is specified.
+In ArcGIS 9.3 and 9.3.1, any 'rectangle' can be specified in the Clip tool when a template is specified.
 The tool uses the extent of the template.

-Starting in ArcGIS 10.0, if the ArcPy Python package is being used, the "#" for the 'rectangle' parameter, instead of assigning a dummy extent.
+Starting in ArcGIS 10.0, if the ArcPy Python package is used, write "#" for the 'rectangle' parameter, instead of assigning a dummy extent.

-Depending on the Python package, choose the appropriate script below.
+Depending on the Python package, select the appropriate script below.